IanMadd/academic/content/portfolio/Data_Tables.md

 ## 5:   4 120.3
 ```

-Use the list function in the to return the mean horsepower for each combination of gears and cylinders:
+Use the list function to return the mean horsepower for each combination of
+gears and cylinders:

 ```
 MTCarsDT[,mean(hp),.(cyl,gear)]